Requirements for a German Visa

 • Submission of visa documents and their examination by the embassy

-• Payment of visa fees
+• Payment of German visa fees

 • Submission of biometric data (fingerprints).
 For repeat visa applications, fingerprints are taken every 6 years.